 How to Hire TypeScript Developers in 2026

+StepTo is a Belgrade-based software company whose TypeScript engineers build type-safe frontend and backend systems in CET business hours at $25-85/hr, as part of a 15–20-person engineering team StepTo has run since 2014.
+That team doesn't churn either: with 2.5+ years of average developer tenure, the developers who establish your type conventions are typically still enforcing them a year later, not replaced by a new rotation.
 TypeScript has become the de facto standard for professional JavaScript development in 2026.
 Used across frontend (React, Angular, Vue), backend (Node.js, NestJS, Bun), and full-stack frameworks (Next.js, Remix), TypeScript's static type system dramatically improves code quality, refactoring safety, and team collaboration at scale.
-Hiring TypeScript developers — not just JavaScript developers — is now a critical decision for any engineering team that values maintainable, scalable code.
+Hiring TypeScript developers, not just JavaScript developers, is now a critical decision for any engineering team that values maintainable, scalable code.

 Global TypeScript developer hourly rates range from $30 to $190+, closely tracking JavaScript/React market rates.
-This guide covers everything needed to hire TypeScript developers effectively — from evaluating genuine type system expertise to making build-vs-outsource decisions.
+This guide covers everything needed to hire TypeScript developers effectively: evaluating genuine type system expertise, not just basic annotations, and making build-vs-outsource decisions.
 Need a managed team instead of individual developers?
 See our TypeScript development services.
+See our dedicated React team case study for a real example of TypeScript in production, 14 features shipped in a quarter and zero unplanned departures over 18 months.

 Hourly Rates by Region and Experience